AForbis/School_District_Analysis/README.md

   - Scores by school type:

-## _Four changes in the updated school district analysis_
+## **Four changes in the updated school district analysis**
-1.
+1. The percentage of THS students who passed math increased approximately 26%.
-2.
+2. The percentage of THS students who passed reading increased approximately 27%.
-3.
+3. The percentage of THS students who passed both math and reading increased approximately 25%.
-4. d
+4. The performance of THS relative to other schools greatly improved after removing 9th grade scores.
+For examples, THS improved their relative ranking in the percentage of students who passed math, reading, and both subjects.